Clubs & Activities

 Fellowship of Christian Athletes

 FCA is the Fellowship of Christian Athletes, and the cool thing about this club is you don’t even have to be an athlete!
-We meet as a whole group once on Wednesdays from 4:15PM-5:30PM and on Fridays at 8:30AM for a rally together talking about events that affect our students on a day-to-day basis.
+We meet as a whole group on Tuesdays from 8:30a.m.-9:00a.m. for a rally together talking about events that affect our students on a day-to-day basis.
 It’s a great time for students to come together and talk about their faith and what matters most to them!
-For more information, please contact our sponsor: Mr.Jesse Thibodeau

 Future Farmers of America

 FFA is Future Farmers of America.
-The club is sponsored by Mr. Greg West, CLMS Agriculture teacher.
+The club is sponsored by Samantha Norman, CLMS Agriculture teacher.
 This year’s club has won numerous awards under Mr. West’s direction.
 For Additional FFA Club information please click here.

 All students have the option of joining band in their 6th grade year as a daily class.
 These students are then led through an evaluation process where ultimately a suitable instrument is selected for each student.
 Students then begin the process of learning to read, interpret and compose music.
 Beginning band students perform in the Winter and Spring Concerts each year and are invited to attend other band events as well.
 Students who show growth and progression in 6th grade band are then moved up to Concert Band in 7th and 8th grade.
 The Concert Band focuses on further development of technical and musical skill.
 In addition to performing at the annual Winter and Spring Concerts, Concert Band is involved in other band activities such as the “All Star Slam Jam”, FSC Band Day, District Solo and Ensemble Festival and the annual Band Lock-in.
 Those students who show above average progression and talent in 7th and 8th grade are invited to be members of the Symphonic Band.
 The Symphonic Band is our top performing group that is involved in several events in addition to all the Concert Band activities.
 Members of Symphonic Band have earned the opportunity to audition and perform in All – State Band, All- County Band, and the Polk Honor Band.
 Also, Symphonic Band performs twice a year for local elementary schools and each spring at the Middle School Music Performance Assessment where they are rated by judges in all the areas of musicality and sight reading.
 For more information contact Band Director Jennifer Peacock.